 Private Jets and WiFI: Connecting to the Clouds

-When used together the words ‘internet’ and ‘cloud’ used to have a different meaning.
-But gone are the days when flying at 40,000 feet, or indeed any altitude, meant the ‘airplane mode’ setting on your smart phone was activated and you had to make do swiping through your photo gallery for the 100th time, re-reading old texts, and tinkering with old apps you’d forgotten you even had.
+When used together the words ‘internet’ and ‘cloud’ usually have a different meaning.
+Not anymore.
+Gone are the days when flying at 40,000 feet, or indeed any altitude, meant the ‘airplane mode’ setting on your smart phone was activated and you had to make do swiping through your photo gallery for the 100th time, re-reading old texts, and tinkering with old apps you’d forgotten you even had.
 In other words feeling disconnected!

 Not being able to receive at least emails or text messages is a tedious and frustrating state for many of us.
 Although for some, a minority, this represents a welcome respite from modern technological pressures.